yangryan0/Android/README.md

 # Android
-List of Android Projects I have done (These are for learning.
-Credit goes to the book, Android Programming By Bill Phillips and Brian Hardy):
+List of Android Projects I have done:
-1. GeoQuiz - Simple quiz on geography
+1. Quiz - Simple quiz
 2. CrimeTracker - Keeps track of "crimes" done in the workplace